oldzhu/gdbsos/docs/faq.md

   - Disable paging: `set pagination off`.
   - Capture to file: `set logging on` then run the command.
 - Pressing `q` during paging may not cancel native printing from SOS; Ctrl-C interrupts GDB.

+## Help and commands

+- New: prefix command 'sos' with subcommands.
+Try:
+	- help sos              # lists only SOS commands with one-line descriptions
+	- help sos dumpheap     # per-command help (managed when runtime is loaded)
+	- sos dumpheap -stat    # invoke an SOS subcommand
+- Fallback dispatcher:
+	- sos exec <cmd> [args] # runs any SOS command name dynamically (if not pre-registered)
+- Top-level aliases:
+	- By default, top-level commands (bpmd, clrstack, dumpheap, ...) are also registered.
+	- To keep GDB's 'help data' uncluttered, disable them with:
+		- export SOS_GDB_TOPLEVEL_ALIASES=0
+	- The 'help' command itself is not shadowed; use 'sos help' or 'sos soshelp' for SOS help.

+## Deploy options

+- Obsolete: historical deploy helpers that copied the bridge and Python files into the diagnostics artifacts/bin tree have been deprecated.
+The build no longer deploys to diagnostics; related CMake/script logic is commented out.
+Rely on SOS_ROOT or ~/.dotnet/sos for libsos.so; the gdbsos automatically co-locates the bridge with libsos when needed.